aiven/devportal/docs/products/postgresql/howto/pagila.rst

 Sample dataset: Pagila
 ======================

-Aiven provides a sample database you can import in your Aiven for PostgreSQL service.
+Aiven provides a sample database you can import in your Aiven for PostgreSQL® service.
 This page covers information about the database and the procedure to get it up and running.

-Pagila is a PostgreSQL port of the `Sakila Sample Database <https://dev.mysql.com/doc/sakila/en/>`_.
+Pagila is a PostgreSQL® port of the `Sakila Sample Database <https://dev.mysql.com/doc/sakila/en/>`_.
 The examples here use one from ``devrimgunduz``, `version 2.1.0 <https://github.com/devrimgunduz/pagila>`_.

 Sakila (and thus, Pagila) is a database representing a DVD rental store (remember those?!), containing information about films (like title, category, actresses), rental stores (like address, staff members, customers) and rentals, where a customer rents a film from a store through its staff.